Skip to main content Skip to footer

 2) Expand and prioritize your product backlog based on these outcomes

-If you use Scrum, meet with your Agile team for a product backlog refinement meeting.
+If you use Scrum, have a scrum meeting with your Agile team for product backlog refinement.
 Break down your desired outcomes into specific user stories and add them to your backlog.

 Screenshot of monday Product Backlog template